Australian cricket team in India in 1979–80

 The Australian cricket team toured India in 1979 to play a six-match Test series against India.

 India won the series 2–0.
-It was the last series played by an Australian side before the compromise agreement between the Australian Cricket Board and World Series Cricket.
+It was the last series played by an Australian side before the Australian Cricket Board and World Series Cricket made a compromise.
 It was the first time India had beaten Australia in a series.

 Australian squad

 Australia had just lost the Ashes to England 5-1 and drawn against Pakistan 1-1 during the 1978–79 summer.
 They had also finished a poor 1979 World Cup campaign.

 The squad selected by Ray Lindwall, Sam Loxton and Phil Ridings were as follows: